rainydevzz/Barri/readme.md

 - Customizable Settings (warn and antispam system)
 - Warn System (with Auto-Punishing)
 - Bot Admin Commands (eval, system stats, kill process)

-**Since I am now running my own instance, specific instructions for bot setup have been removed.
-I will still accept issues and questions about the bot and provide support.**

 #### Learning Resources